-QAA Scotland is undertaking a sector-wide project entitled Understanding Micro-credentials and Small Qualifications in Scotland.
-This project seeks to compliment the development of a Characteristics Statement and webinar series QAA are delivering across 2021-22, and will build on the outcomes of the 2020-21 Collaborative Cluster project, Exploring the Potential of Micro-credentials and Digital Badging.
+QAA Scotland is undertaking a sector-wide project entitled 'Understanding Micro-credentials and Small Qualifications in Scotland'.
+This project seeks to complement the development of a Characteristics Statement and webinar series QAA are delivering across 2021-22, and will build on the outcomes of the 2020-21 Collaborative Cluster project - 'Exploring the Potential of Micro-credentials and Digital Badging'.

 To support the sector-wide project, a Scottish Tertiary Education Network for Micro-credentials has been established.
-This Network is chaired by Professor Jonathan Powles, Vice-Principal, Learning and Students, University of the West of Scotland, and Dr Anne Tierney, Assistant Professor, Learning and Teaching Academy, Heriot-Watt University, is Deputy Chair.
+This Network is chaired by Professor Jonathan Powles, Vice-Principal, Learning and Students, University of the West of Scotland, with Dr Anne Tierney, Assistant Professor, Learning and Teaching Academy, Heriot-Watt University, as Deputy Chair.
 The Network has representatives from across higher education, colleges, students and stakeholder groups to gain sector understanding of the development, use and delivery of micro-credentials and small qualifications.

-Sessions at the Enhancement Themes conference in June 2022 will enable providers to come together to hear about the 2020-21 Collaborative Cluster project, Exploring the Potential of Micro-credentials and Digital Badging, collaborative models of practice in the colleges, the work of the Scottish Tertiary Education Network for Micro-credentials and progress with the UK-wide QAA Characteristics Statement for Micro-credentials.
-Register for the Enhancement Themes Conference.
+Sessions at the Enhancement Themes Conference in June 2022 enabled providers to come together to hear about the 2020-21 Collaborative Cluster project - 'Exploring the Potential of Micro-credentials and Digital Badging', collaborative models of practice in the colleges, the work of the Scottish Tertiary Education Network for Micro-credentials and progress with the UK-wide QAA Characteristics Statement for Micro-credentials.

-Visit the project page for more information on the completed Collaborative Cluster project, Exploring the Potential of Micro-credentials and Digital Badging.
+Visit the project page for more information on the completed Collaborative Cluster project - Exploring the Potential of Micro-credentials and Digital Badging.

 We hosted a micro-credentials webinar on 9 May 2022 to consider international perspectives.
 A recording of the webinar is available to listen to.